Jocke

 I am a professor, and head of the Division of Speech, Music and Hearing at KTH.
 I started working with spoken dialogue systems in 1992 as part of the Waxholm project.
 In 1998 I led the development of the August project, which had the aim of building a synthetic August Strindberg that members of the public could chat with.
 Between 1998 and 2002 I worked on the AdApt system, which was a multimodal spoken dialogue system for browsing apartments on sale in Stockholm.
 The topic of my PhD thesis was iterative development of multimodal dialogue systems.

 Between 2000 and 2007 I had a position as a senior researcher at Telia Research.
 My main focus was on research projects, but I also acted as expert support in commercial launches of speech applications.
-In 2001 I worked in the TänkOm project, where visitors at the telecom museum could enter an apartment of the future and interact with the animated agent Pixie.
+In 2001 I worked in the T�nkOm project, where visitors at the telecom museum could enter an apartment of the future and interact with the animated agent Pixie.
 2002-05 I led the development of Telia's part of the EU funded project NICE.
 The goal of this project was to build a speech enabled computer game where children could interact with animated 3D game characters.
+Here is an automatically generated presentation from my IVA 2005 powerpoint presentation, and here is an artificial podcast generated from some of the NICE research papers using Google NotebookLM

 In my current position I am doing long-term research in design and development of multimodal systems and social robots, as well as interactional analysis of spontaneous spoken dialogue phenomena.
 I am currently heading the VR-funded project CONNECTED (context-aware speech synthesis for conversational AI) that develops a spontaneous speech synthesizer that uses breath and disfluencies as an implicit control of the manner of speaking.
 We also have a new project using our voices in devices for Augmentative and Alternative Communication.
 I am also co-PI in the VR funded project STANCE (Perception of speaker stance - using spontaneous speech synthesis to explore the contribution of prosody, context and speaker) and the RJ-funded project CAPTivating (Comparative Analysis of Public speaking with Text-to-speech).
 For examples of our Spontaneous speech goto the KTH TTS demo page)